RateSafi blog

 1. Transfer Fees (Visible)

-This is the fee you see upfront: "$2.99 transfer fee" or "Free for first transfer."
-Easy to understand and compare.
+This is the fee you see upfront, like $2.99 transfer fee or free for first transfer.
+Easy to compare.

 2. Exchange Rate Markup (Hidden)

 This is where the real money is made.
-Every currency has a "mid-market rate" — the rate banks use to trade with each other.
-Transfer apps give you a worse rate and pocket the difference.
+Transfer apps give you a worse rate than the mid-market rate and pocket the difference.

 Example: Sending $100 to Kenya